April 05, 2011

 Elementary school children from several area schools participated.
 Hey, I know you!
 And I know you, too!

-826michigan and the Ann Arbor District Library once again teamed up to help scores of children get robotized.
+Ann Arbor District Library once again teamed up to help scores of children get robotized.
 Apparently, quite a few of these robots are audiophile hipsters — note the prevalence of vinyl LPs!

 J’aime bien mes Fous!